 - Water resistance: the 660 feet rating is questionable

-Now you know what to expect from a budget Invicta pro diver?
-It really is a steal with its price of less than $100, but only when you learn to accept its imperfections.
+Now you know what to expect from a budget Invicta Pro diver.
+It is a steal with a price of less than $100, but only when you learn to accept its imperfections.

 Perhaps this is the best-known watch in the whole Invicta pro diver series, the reasons seem to be obvious:

-- It’s perfectly sized at 40mm to fit a wide range of men’s wrist.
+- It’s sized at 40mm to fit a wide range of men’s wrists.

-- The black tone is extremely easy to combine with different kinds of clothes, from casual to formal.
+- The black tone is effortless to combine with different kinds of clothes, from casual to formal.
 You can dress it up or down!

-- Look much more expensive than what it actually costs.
+- Look much more expensive than what it costs.